TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/python/index.md

 {% endraw %}

-Fibonacci in Python was written by:
+[Fibonacci](https://sampleprograms.io/projects/fibonacci) in [Python](https://sampleprograms.io/languages/python) was written by:

+- Marius
 - Parker Johansen

-- Marius
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Apr 07 2019 00:40:32.
 The solution was first committed on Oct 06 2018 15:20:01.
 As a result, documentation below may be outdated.